terraform-google-modules/terraform-google-network/test/setup/README.md

 ```

 With these variables set, change to the root of the module and execute the
-`make test_integration` task.
-This make target is the same that is executed
+`make docker_test_integration` task.
+This make target will run the integration
-by this module's CI pipeline during integration testing, and will run the
-integration tests from your machine.

-Alternatively, to run the integration tests directly from the Docker
-container used by the module's CI pipeline, perform the above steps and then
+tests on the the Docker container used by the module's CI pipeline.
-run the `make test_integration_docker` target